wavexx/bond-drivers/README.rst

 interpreters.

-``bond`` allows different languages to call each other, with the only requirement of an open communication to a REPL.
+``bond`` allows different languages to call each other, with the only requirement of an open communication channel to a REPL.

 Documentation is still incomplete.
 Please refer to the current reference host implementation for further information: